jesseskinner/hover/README.md

 });
 ```

 Worried about your state being mutated?
-Hoverboard will always create a copy of your state using
-a shallow merge before passing to your store's subscribers or action reducers.
+If your state is an object, Hoverboard will always create a copy of your state using a shallow merge before passing to your store's subscribers or actions.

 Hoverboard was inspired by other Flux implementations, like [Redux](https://github.com/reakt/redux), [Alt](https://github.com/goatslacker/alt) and [Reflux](https://github.com/spoike/refluxjs).
 Those versions are very lightweight, but Hoverboard is practically weightless.